ZaeemDollie/PRP-GitHub-Digital-Portfolio-2/README.md

 ![Business Communication](Business%20Communication.PNG)

 REFLECTION: STAR TECHNIQUE
-Situation: As in this exercise, I had to demonstarte good communication in a working environment.
+Situation: In this exercise, I had to demonstrate how professional communication is managed at work.
-Task: I showed that I was able to communicate professionally through written and verbal messages such as emails and presentations.
+Task: I was able to demonstrate how I would be able to communicate at work using messages like emails and presentations.
-Action: I made sure that I used the appropriate tone, structure, and language for the work environment.
-I also made sure that I checked my work for clarity and grammar.
+Action: I made sure that I applied the proper tone, structure, and workplace language.
+I made sure that I proofread what I typed so that it was concise and grammatically correct.
-Result: This exercise helped me improve how I communicate professionally.
-I learned how important it was to be confident, polite, and clear while communicating professionally.
+Result: The exercise helped me improve how I do professional communication.

 ---